If you do nothing else this holiday season, make yourself a batch of homemade Grand Marnier truffles. You won’t regret it (neither will your friends.)

 I make truffles at least once every holiday season, and every time, without fail, I take that first test bite, and I’m blown away all over again.
-So at the risk of insulting you with the bleeding obvious — make truffles!
+So at the risk of insulting you with the bleeding obvious — make these Grand Marnier truffles!
 They are unlike anything else in the food world, they are dead simple to make, and, my gosh, they make the best food gift ever!
-I wish I could hand you one right now so you could take a bite.

 I’m not going to waste your time, I know we’re all busy.
 All you need is a bag of your favorite dark chocolate chips, a little bit of heavy cream, some Grand Marnier, or any other liqueur you love, and a little bit of cocoa powder for dusting the truffles.
 Beyond heating up the cream, and you can do that in the microwave, there is no cooking involved.